 Each term all year groups have a minimum of one CEIAG assembly.
 Term 1 is an introduction to CareersInc, our impartial, external careers advisors, and what they offer.
 Term 2 is an aspirational assembly led by our careers coordinator and in Term 3 there is a further education/higher education focus.
 There are several other assemblies that run throughout the year led by various external providers for various year groups with a focus on aspirations, further and higher education, careers and professions.

-We review the success of out careers programme by looking at the destinations of our exiting Year 11 students with a target of 0% NEET (students not in education, employment or training).
+We review the success of our careers programme by looking at the destinations of our leaving Year 11 students with a target of 0% NEET (students not in education, employment or training).